Youngtechie/Rebus-Puzzles_webpage/README.md

 Soon I'll be merging all your changes into the main branch of this project.
 You will get a notification email once the changes have been merged.

-Thank you for your contribution Champ :love:
+Thank you for your contribution Champ :Love:

-# Upcoming Features
+# Upcoming Features for Rebus
+- New UI for desktop view
+- Input your name before starting the game

+:bulb: You can send in the feature(s) you think I should add by emailing youngtechie0@gmail.com.
+Thank you :kissing_heart: